Stop Using Exceptions Like This in Python

 compute_combination_sum(value)

-The code above implies that even though we are not ready for any exceptions, we are catching any exceptions willingly.
+This code implies that even though we are not ready for any exceptions, we are catching any exceptions willingly.

 import logging